-Probation is an upper-level tier of the disciplinary process.
-It indicates that a student is one step before separation from the Academy and describes a condition rather than a penalty.
+Probation indicates that a student is one step away from separation from the Academy and describes a condition rather than a penalty.
 Probation indicates to the student that their position as a member of the Bridgton Academy community is insecure.
 It also gives them a period of time to prove that they can meet the standards of the Academy and, therefore, should be allowed to remain a part of the community.
 Probation is usually recommended by the Judicial Board and/or the Dean of Students.
 Probation may include, but is not limited to the following: